Dhvani-intwala/Cafe-Beats/README.md

 - Heroku Platform - Used to deploy the live project.
 - PEP8 - Used to validate code against Python conventions

+## Libraries

+### Python Libraries

+- os - Used to determine operating system and clear CLI.
+- time - Used to create a delay effect.
+- datetime - Used to get current time stamp and assign times to orders.

+### Third Party Libraries

+- tabulate - I used this library to output lists in a table format enhancing user experience and overall readability.

+- termcolor - I used this library to give colour to user feedback and instructions.

+- pyfiglet - I used this library to generate the text art messages.

+- gspread - I used this library to add, remove and manipulate data within my Google Sheets worksheets and to interact with Google APIs

+- google.oauth.service_account - I used this library to set up the authentication needed to access the Google API and connect the Service Account using the Credentials function.
+From this a cred.json file was generated with all details needed for the API to access the Google account.
+This information is then stored in the config var section when deploying to Heroku.

 ## Deployment
 This project was deployed to Heroku with following steps:
 1. Use the "pip freeze -> requiremnts.txt" command in the terminal to save any libraries that need to be installed in the file.